-Standard Capitation Grant: €296 per capita less the contribution to teachers' salaries of €562 per each Permanent/CID whole time equivalent (WTE) teacher on the DES payroll.
+Standard Capitation Grant: €316 per pupil.
+In the Government budget 2022 it was announced that the contribution to teachers' salaries of €450.40 per each Permanent/CID whole time equivalent (WTE) teacher on the Department of Education payroll will be eliminated.